-This simple, one pot Shrimp, Chorizo & Red Pepper Paella is just 7 SmartPoints per generous portion on Weight Watchers Freestyle plan.
+This simple, one pot Shrimp, Chorizo & Red Pepper Paella is just 7 SmartPoints per generous portion on Weight Watchers Freestyle, Blue and Purple plans.

 A perfect mix of plump shrimp, smokey, salty chorizo and fresh red pepper makes this a tasty and flavoursome low point Weight Watchers dinner.